You are here

-This month #MYMTips will feature tips about deep #relaxation techniques.
+This month will feature tips about deep relaxation techniques.

 Let go of your day to relax.
-Lay down & visualize each body part relaxing & getting heavy.
+Lay down and visualize each body part relaxing and getting heavy.
 Start with your toes and work up.

-May be cliche but it works: draw yourself a hot bath, add bubbles, candles, tunes, and relax.
+It may be cliche but it often works: draw yourself a hot bath, add bubbles, candles, tunes, and relax.
 Let your stress melt away...

 Get comfy.
 Count backwards from 108, then from 30, then from 10...
 Let your mind wander and listen to your deep inner thoughts.

-Sometimes you need to take a break & walk away from your feelings.
-Take a walk for 10 mins or until you feel more relaxed.
+Sometimes you need to take a break and walk away from, or through, your feelings.
+Take a walk for 10 minutes or until you feel more relaxed.

-If relaxing causes you emotional discomfort or distress, stop and consider talking to a doctor or therapist.
+If relaxing causes you emotional discomfort or distress, hold off on practicing and consider talking to a doctor or therapist.

 Transform your mind with meditation, it's like a workout for the mind.
 Learn the benefits and some tips for starting out in this blog.

 Spend time making art.
-Draw, paint, collage, color, and don't worrying about good or bad.
-Just express & relax.
+Draw, paint, collage, colour, and don't worrying about it being "good" or "bad".
+Just express and relax.

-Soothing sounds can reduce tension, heart rate & anxiety.
+Soothing sounds can reduce tension, heart rate and anxiety.
 Listen to nature soundtracks, soothing music or even upbeat tunes.

 Being by water can be calming.
-If it's safe to do so, find a beach or river & watch the waves float by.
+If it's safe to do so, find a beach or river and watch the waves float by.
 Let your worries go with them.

-Be present with your thoughts & feelings.
+Be present with your thoughts and feelings.
 Pay attention to what works for you and helps you relax.
 It's different for everyone.

 Visualize a peaceful setting.
 Use multiple senses like smell, sight, sound and touch to imagine yourself there.